-If your voicemail and email message was spot on, they will WANT to connect with you on LinkedIn because your message got them to see that you are a value added resource for them.
+If your voicemail and email message was spot on, they will WANT to connect with you on LinkedIn because your message got them to see that you are a value-added resource for them.

-If, however, your voicemail and email message was like a typical sales message (all about them and very little of WHATS IN IT FOR THE PROSPECT) then no matter how long you wait, the prospect will not see any reason to connect with you on LinkedIn.
+If, however, your voicemail and email message were like a typical sales message (all about them and very little of WHATS IN IT FOR THE PROSPECT) then no matter how long you wait, the prospect will not see any reason to connect with you on LinkedIn.

-It’s not about the timing of your connection request, its about the perceived value you bring to them.
+It’s not about the timing of your connection request, it’s about the perceived value you bring to them.

 Now what you do after sending them a connection request is a different story.

-Before LinkedIn & Twitter, salespeople were left with making repeat calls and or mailing hand written notes.
+Before LinkedIn & Twitter, salespeople were left with making repeat calls and or mailing handwritten notes.
 The last thing you want to do is become viewed as a stalker.
 So make sure you have a system that once you call, leave a voicemail message, send an email and a LinkedIn connection request, that you have a plan moving forward that will accomplish two things:

 - Get results while ensuring you don’t become a pest to your prospect;

 - Allows you to make sure you have time for continued prospecting.

 You want to AVOID calling the same leads over and over again.
 So have a system that safeguards you from becoming a pest.

 DAY FIVE: 3rd and final call / email